Birdchain/whitepaper-business/README.md

 In short:
 1) Birdchain is DApp that rewards;
-2) The intelligent features system creates internal economics and allows people to earn and spend money on the app;
+2) The intelligent features system creates internal economics and allows people to earn and spend crytocurrency on the app;
 3) Dapps are the future of the blockchain.
 Everyone at the moment invests in protocols, rather than actual applications.
 A comparison: whether to invest in HTML protocol or an Uber app?

 **Join the ICO with the potential of real adaptability!**